numpy/numpy/doc/source/user/basics.creation.rst

   has ~47.
 I'm sure there are more.

-NumPy has over 40 built-in functions for creating arrays as laid out in the :doc:`Array creation routines <routines.array-creation>`.
+NumPy has over 40 built-in functions for creating arrays as laid out in the :ref:`Array creation routines <routines.array-creation>`.
 There are three categories of NumPy array creation objects:
 1) 1D arrays
 2) 2D arrays